jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 After a search submission, a page request hits the server.
 There we can inspect the new parameters in the URL to know what data to fetch.

-For this we are going to use a method called `getInitialProps` provided by [Next](//nextjs.org), really convenient as it runs on each page request but also on route changes, useful to enhance the experience for users with JavaScript.
+For this, we are going to use a method called `getInitialProps` provided by [Next](//nextjs.org), really convenient as it runs on each page request but also on route changes, useful to enhance the experience for users with JavaScript.

 ```js
 Index.getInitialProps = async ({ query }) => {